If you’re a fan of grilled bite-sized varieties of meat, straight out of the heat right before your mouth, then you would love to discover Yakiniku!

 The Yakiniku sauce is also known for its health benefits such as its soy sauce content having potent effects on seasonal allergies (rhinitis) and great if you’re looking to reduce your calories and carbs.

 Servings: 2 (⅓ cup)

-Chop the peeled garlic clove into bits.
-Using a skillet, prepare a mix of the soy sauce, chopped garlic, sesame oil, sugar and mirin.
+- Chop the peeled garlic clove into bits.
+Using a skillet, prepare a mix of soy sauce, chopped garlic, sesame oil, sugar and mirin.

-Heat the mixture with stirring for about 3 minutes using a medium to high heat to enable sugar dissolve while preventing burning.
+- Heat the mixture with stirring for about 3 minutes using medium to high heat to enable sugar to dissolve while preventing burning.

 Quick tip for reuse/storage: The Yakiniku sauce can be prepared ahead of when needed for the week and stored in an airtight container for a week.
 Also, for family use with kids, the concentration of the sauce flavour can be reduced with a bit of hot water to dilute.